brodieaustin/avalon-novel/index.markdown

 "What if I miss her?"

 "Miss her, Tara, you must stop this silly obsessino with Avalon.
 It has gone on long enough.
-You are soon to be thirteen.
+You are soon to be fifteen.
 Soon it will be time to declutter your mind of girlish things."

 Tara shrank back from her own thoughts, feeling embarassed and ashamed of being called childish.
 "Yes, ma'am," was her meek reply.